Double barreled question: How to avoid it for a smooth flow of employee survey feedback

 Does using double barreled questions have any benefits?

 Using double-barreled questions in surveys and questionnaires is generally discouraged due to their potential to confuse respondents and compromise data quality.
 However, there are some specific contexts where they might offer certain benefits.
-Here, we explore the potential advantages of using double-barreled questions.
+Here, we explore the potential advantages of using double-barreled questions with a careful writing tone to ensure clarity.

 Brevity